SAVE THE DATE:

 Taking its lead from the American Legion Boys State program, in 1938 the American Legion Auxiliary formulated a program for young women at the Junior high school grade level which would offer training in the positive processes of self-government and good Citizenship as practiced in America’s democratic society.
 The program became known as Girls State.
 The first Girls State sessions were conducted in 1938, and since 1948, has been a regular part of the Auxiliary’s Citizenship program.

 Each year since 1947, one week during the summer, the Girls Nation program has been held in Washington, D.C.
 Girls Nation expands the Citizenship lessons learned at Girls State and provides young women with the opportunity to study government process at the Federal level.

-Candidates for the Girls State programs are selected with the assistance of high school teachers and/or counselors, who help evaluate the potential leadership qualities of the candidates.
+Candidates for the ALA Girls State programs are selected by local American Legion Auxiliaries with the assistance of high school teachers and/or counselors, who help evaluate the potential leadership qualities of the candidates.
 It is estimated that the American Legion Auxiliary annually trains between 20,000 and 25,000 young women in the process of government.